 With any surgical procedure a scar is inevitable, however Mr Abood will always plan to limit any scar and advise you on how best to look after it and therefore encourage it to fade away.

-Resurfacing lasers are a common option for mole removal because they leave few marks or scars behind.
+Resurfacing lasers are a common option for mole removal, particularly facial mole removal, because they leave few marks or scars behind.
 However, laser treatment isn’t appropriate for all forms of moles, and Mr Abood will always offer the most appropriate advice for your situation.

 Recovering from mole removal